The Testament of Athammaus

 "The Testament of Athammaus" is a short story by American writer Clark Ashton Smith, part of his Hyperborean cycle.
 It was published in the October 1932 issue of Weird Tales.

+Publication history

+According to Emperor of Dreams: A Clark Ashton Smith Bibliography (1978) by Donald Sidney-Fryer, "The Testament of Athammaus" was first published in the October 1932 issue of Weird Tales.
+It was included in Out of Space and Time (1942), Swords and Sorcery (1963), Hyperborea (1971), and the April 1971 issue of The Magazine of Horror.

 Synopsis

 The story is written from the recollection of the aged Headsman Athammaus on the events which led to the abandonment of Commoriom, the once great capital of Hyperborea, for its present capital of Uzuldaroum, of whose circumstances he considers to be in dire need of being recorded to combat the now emerging myths surrounding the reasons why the city was abandoned.
 Athammaus then proceeds to relate how in his lifelong career as a headsman he has failed to successfully carry out his duty but once, this one failure causing Commoriom's downfall.
 He tells of how news had come from the settlements near the Eiglophian Mountains of a murderous band of Voormi with their vile and bizarre hairless hybrid being named Knygathin Zhaum, who was rumored to be the product of the union of a Voormi and a being related to the deity Tsathoggua; furthermore, it was rumored that this being was invulnerable to any weapon and capable of escaping any form of imprisonment, which at the time Athammaus dismissed as only vulgar superstition.
 Then one day it came about that Knygathin Zhaum was successfully ambushed while alone.
 To the surprise of his captors he showed no resistance and, with a sardonic expression on his face, he was led back to Commoriom, where he was convicted and sentenced to death by eight judges and Loquamethros, King of Commoriom, and held in a chamber below Commoriom's dungeons to await his fate.
 According to Athammaus, Knygathin Zhaum's beheading seemed to proceed successfully, although as Athammaus had suspected, Knygathin Zhaum did not bleed following decapitation but only produced a trickle of black ichor.